The South Suburban Conference is entering its ninth season this fall and the 10-team league seems to be on very solid ground.

 Runner-up finishes went to: Lakeville North (gymnastics and volleyball), Eastview (dance, jazz), Shakopee (wrestling and boys swimming), Apple Valley (boys basketball) and Lakeville South (boys alpine skiing).

-Tag(s): Activities Cheerleading HOME Boys Cross Country Baseball Boys Track and Field Adapted Softball Girls Basketball Dance Boys Swim & Dive Boys Basketball Boys Hockey Girls Hockey Wrestling Gymnastics Alpine Skiing Boys Golf Girls Golf Boys Tennis Softball Boys Lacrosse Girls Track and Field Synchro Swim Volleyball Adapted Soccer Football Girls Soccer Boys Soccer Girls Cross Country Girls Tennis Girls Swim & Dive Adapted Soccer Nordic Skiing VARSITY BASEBALL Varsity GLax
+Tag(s): Activities Cheerleading HOME Boys Cross Country Baseball Boys Track and Field Adapted Softball Girls Basketball Dance Boys Swim & Dive Boys Basketball Boys Hockey Girls Hockey Wrestling Gymnastics Alpine Ski Racing Boys Golf Girls Golf Boys Tennis Softball Boys Lacrosse Girls Track and Field Synchro Swim Volleyball Football Girls Soccer Boys Soccer Girls Cross Country Girls Tennis Girls Swim & Dive Adapted Soccer Nordic Skiing VARSITY BASEBALL Varsity GLax